bharathkalyanmuthyala/movies_recommendations_system/README.md

 ## Data Sets
 ### Movies Dataset (Movies.csv):
 The Movies.csv file contains information about various movies.
-The columns in this dataset include:
+The columns in this dataset includes:
 + **movie_id:** Unique identifier for each movie.
 + **title:** Title of the movie.
 + **overview:** Brief summary of the movie plot.